fortify/sample-parser/README.md

 - Developer can follow an `ssc.log` and `plugin-framework.log` to monitor what is happening in SSC and plugin container.
   - `ssc.log` is by default located in application server log directory or can be configured by `ssc.log.path` VM system property
   - plugin container log is by default stored in `<user.home>/.fortify/plugin-framework/log` location and can be configured in `org.ops4j.pax.logging.cfg` (`WEB-INF/plugin-framework/etc`)
-- SSC update its plugin registration if plugin version is incremented in `plugin.xml/plugin/plugin-info/version`
-  - version could be incremented by build for seamless development

 ## FAQ
 1) What is scan?
-   - Scan means a file of analyser specific format that contains analysis results and can be parsed by scan parser plugin.
+   - Scan means a file of analyser-specific format that contains analysis results and can be parsed by scan parser plugin.
 2) What is vulnerability ID and what are the basic rules that plugin must follow to provide it?
    - SSC uses vulnerability ID quite intensively to track vulnerabilities status.
 For example, the ID is used to check if some vulnerability was **fixed** (if it is not presented in teh latest scan), **reintroduced** (previous scan did not contain some vulnerability, but the latest scan does), **updated** (both the latest and the previous to the latest scan contain some vulnerability) or **new** if vulnerability was found first time.
    - ID must be unique among vulnerability IDs in some specific scan.
-Scan file will be considered as incorrect and will not be processed if plugin provides more than 1 different vulnerabilities which IDs are the same
+Scan file will be considered as incorrect and will not be processed if plugin provides multiple vulnerabilities with the same ID.
    - If the same vulnerability exists in different scans, ID of this vulnerability must be the same in different scans.
 If IDs are not consistent for the same issues in different scans, vulnerability status will not be calculated correctly and SSC users will not be able to see how many new issues are produced or old issues are fixed after processing of the latest scan
    - Some security analysers already produce IDs that can be passed to SSC by plugin without doing any additional processing
-   - If analysers do not provide vulnerability identifiers in scan result files, parser plugin is responsible for generating this ID using some other set vulnerability attributes if they are unique for issues in one scan and the same for the same issues in different scans
+   - If analysers do not provide vulnerability identifiers in scan result files, parser plugin is responsible for generating this ID using some other set vulnerability attributes if they are unique for issues in one scan and the same for the same issues in different scans.
 3) How to release new version of the plugin if no changes have been done in custom vulnerability attributes definitions?
    - Make any necessary changes in plugin code
    - Increase __plugin version__ in plugin.xml descriptor